About Me

 Dr. Lee is the founder and director of Eunice Lee Cello Studio in McLean, Virginia, and has served as a judge for the New York International Competition.
 She also served as a Teaching Artist and Cello Faculty member at the Mason Community Arts Academy of George Mason University.
 She is a member of several professional organizations, including the Music Teachers National Association (MTNA), Virginia Music Teachers Association (VMTA), Maryland State Music Teachers Association (MSMTA), Northern Virginia Music Teachers Association (NVMTA), Suzuki Association of the Americas (SAA) and Washington Music Teachers Association (WMTA).

 With over 26 years of teaching experience, Dr. Lee is widely recognized for producing exceptional results.
 Her students have served as principal cellists in the American Youth Philharmonic Orchestras and the Governor’s School for the Performing Arts, and have been selected for prestigious ensembles including the All-National, All-Eastern, and All-State Orchestras.
-Her students are prizewinners in major competitions such as the American Protégé International Competition, New York Artists International Competition, National Artists Competition, VMTA Concerto Competition, and multiple youth orchestra concerto competitions.
+Her students are prizewinners in major competitions such as the American Protégé International Competition, New York Artists International Competition, National Artists Competition, VMTA Concerto Competition, and AYPO Concerto Competition, as well as recipients of top honors in numerous other competitions and auditions.